onap/policy-parent/docs/development/devtools/clamp-cl-participant-protocol-smoke.rst

 2.2 Setting up the components
 =============================

-- Controlloop runtime component docker image is started and running.
+- Automation Composition runtime component docker image is started and running.
 - Participant docker images policy-clamp-cl-pf-ppnt, policy-clamp-cl-http-ppnt, policy-clamp-cl-k8s-ppnt are started and running.
 - Dmaap simulator for communication between components.
-- mariadb docker container for policy and controlloop database.
+- mariadb docker container for policy and clampacm database.
 - policy-api for communication between policy participant and policy-framework

 In this setup guide, we will be setting up all the components technically required for a working convenient